shawnmwillard/Duck-Sauce/README.md

 # Duck-Sauce
-This is a remote repository for Module 9 of the Vanderbilt University Coding Bootcamp!
+This is a remote repository for the Module 9 challenge of the Vanderbilt University Coding Bootcamp!